sbormann/ioBroker.iqontrol/README.md

 ![Popup Blockly](img/popup_blockly.png)

 ****

 ## Changelog

 ### 1.1.4 development
 * (Sebastian Bormann) Changed the way popup-iframes are created to allow execution of code inside them.
+* (Sebastian Bormann) Added the possibility to chose progressbars as icons and background-images for devices.
+* (Sebastian Bormann) Added progress-circle of remaining display-time to popup.

 ### 1.1.3 (2020-06-28)
 * (Sebastian Bormann) Added popup messagen (toast-messagen).